Vertti-Ruotsalainen/CybersecurityAndDataPrivacy2025/BookingSystem/Phase1/Part1/test_report_template.md

 - Name:  Vertti Ruotsalainen

 **Purpose:**
-- Describe the purpose of this test (e.g., identify vulnerabilities in registration and authentication flows).
+- We do fungtionality and security test for registration page

 **Scope:**
 - Tested components:  Registeration